 chainwheel sizes and some MtB cassettes.

-given in the table below are the number of
+given in the tables below are the number of

 turns of the back wheel

 per turn of the pedal crank.
-To get the distance travelled, multiply
+To get the distance travelled or 'metre de

-the ratio by πD, where D is the diameter of the back wheel.
+the ratio by πD, where D is the effective diameter of the back

 examples of what can be fitted on a BBS01/02 M-drive conversion, 44 and